Teyras/MT/text/chapters/050_evaluation_system.md

 specifications, and having a separate set of limits for each hardware group allowed by an exercise.

-## Requirement Fulfillment in ReCodEx
+## Requirements Fulfilled by ReCodEx

 In this section, we examine which requirements from Section
 \ref{analysis-of-requirements} are satisfied by ReCodEx and which are not.
 We shall then evaluate the latter group and clarify which of those will be addressed by this thesis.

-The requirement on detecting incorrect solutions can be considered satisfied.
+The requirement on detecting incorrect solutions (Section \ref{correctness}) can be considered satisfied.
 ReCodEx supports a wide range of judges that allow testing the correctness in many different ways.
 One thing that is missing is the support for interactive tasks where the solution communicates with another program.

-Thanks to `isolate`, ReCodEx can measure and limit the usage of a plethora of resources, including CPU time, wall clock time, memory and disk usage.
-However, we do not know if the stability of measurements cannot be influenced by the isolation.
+Thanks to `isolate`, ReCodEx can measure and limit the usage of a plethora of resources, including CPU time, wall clock time, memory and disk usage (Sections
+\ref{execution-time} and \ref{resource-utilization}).
+However, we do not know if the stability of measurements cannot be influenced by the isolation (or by multiple parallel measurements sharing the hardware).

-The submitted code is also run in isolation from the rest of the host system and from other solutions.
+The submitted code is also run in isolation from the rest of the host system and from other solutions (Section \ref{isolation}).
 The implementation makes it appear to the submission that it runs as the only process in its own operating system that includes a file system, inter-process communication and network communication.
 Of course, unless explicitly allowed, the solution cannot reach any other programs using these facilities.

-ReCodEx is tolerant to failures in evaluation, even when they result in a crash of the worker machine.
+ReCodEx is tolerant to failures in evaluation, even when they result in a crash of the worker machine (Section \ref{resilience}).
 In such cases, the broker reassigns the evaluation to another worker (with a limit on the number of reassignments).
 Evaluation jobs are not lost even in the case of a broker breakdown.
 They are stored persistently by the system core and once the broker becomes available again, they can be resubmitted.

-ReCodEx can be easily scaled manually by adding more worker machines.
+ReCodEx can be easily scaled manually by adding more worker machines (Section
+\ref{scalability}).
 This also includes adding more powerful hardware over time.
 However, there are two problems that should be addressed.
 First, manual scaling cannot deal with sudden peaks in usage efficiently.
 Second, we do not know if the load balancing algorithm implemented by the broker is good enough to use the additional worker machines efficiently.
+As of now, ReCodEx uses 17 workers, 8 of them that are general purpose and 9 that are reserved for specific subjects.

-The load balancing algorithm also has a notable influence on the latency and throughput of the system.
+The load balancing algorithm also has a notable influence on the latency and throughput of the system (Section \ref{latency-and-throughput}).
 Therefore, its efficiency must be measured and compared to alternatives.

-The last two requirements left to evaluate are extensibility and support for additional code quality metrics.
+The last two remaining requirements to examine are extensibility (Section
+\ref{extensibility}) and support for additional code quality metrics (Section
+\ref{additional-metrics}).
 Thanks to the general job configuration format used by the worker, the only thing left to satisfy the second requirement is being able to provide the quality checking software.
 The ReCodEx workers can use any software installed on the host machine, which partially satisfies both of the requirements.
 However, the software has to be installed first and the system core has to be modified to emit job configurations that use it.
 This would introduce a notable administration overhead if we needed to support per-exercise runtime environments.

 ### Summary

-From our examination of the requirements and the reality of ReCodEx, we can conclude that the stability of measurements has to be researched in `isolate` and when multiple measurements are performed on the same hardware.
+From our examination of the requirements and the reality of ReCodEx, we conclude that a number of topics has to be researched.
+The stability of measurements has to be measured when `isolate` is used and when multiple measurements are performed on the same hardware.

-Furthermore, the efficiency of the load balancing algorithm must be examined, because it affects the latency, throughput and scalability of the system.
-Also, the viability of on-demand scaling should be assessed.
+Furthermore, the efficiency of the load balancing algorithm must be examined, because it affects the latency, throughput, and scalability of the system.
+Also the viability of on-demand scaling should be assessed.

-The last obstacle on the path to a large scale deployment of ReCodEx is the overhead of adding and extending runtime environments.
+The last obstacle on the path to a large scale deployment of ReCodEx is the overhead of adding and extending runtime environments, and it could be removed by using container technologies.